 - 2. The Applicant has not requested a waiver from the 50-foot No Build Zone as defined in Section 2.17 of the Bylaw's Regulations.
 B+T understands that the applicability of this No Build Zone may not be necessary if a waiver is granted to the 100-foot boundary extension to the MAHW of PVPs and CVPs.
-However, if this waiver request is needed, B+T recommends that the tabulated waiver requests be updated accordingly. - 3.
+However, if this waiver request is needed, B+T recommends that the tabulated waiver requests be updated accordingly.
+Applicant Response: Please refer to the April 5th updated waiver list. - 3.
 If BVW impacts associated with the directional drilling of the wastewater line are not temporary in nature, then wetland replication will be required under the Act and the Bylaw.
-If the design scenario envisions permanent impacts, we note that Section 9.4 of the Bylaw's Regulations requires a higher threshold of replication than what is required by the Act (unless a waiver is granted). - 4.
-If a waiver to the 100-foot boundary extension of Vernal Pool boundary is not granted, the Applicant will be required to provide an Alternatives Analysis pursuant to the Vernal Pool Performance Standards in Section 9.7 of the Bylaw's Regulations. - 5.
+If the design scenario envisions permanent impacts, we note that Section 9.4 of the Bylaw's Regulations requires a higher threshold of replication than what is required by the Act (unless a waiver is granted).

+Applicant Response: As shown on updated plans dated 3/23/22 and narrative dated 3/25/22, the applicant plans to connect to municipal sewer, therefore no BVW impact is - 4.
+If a waiver to the 100-foot boundary extension of Vernal Pool boundary is not granted, the Applicant will be required to provide an Alternatives Analysis pursuant to the Vernal Pool Performance Standards in Section 9.7 of the Bylaw's Regulations.

+Applicant Response: Please refer to refinements included in the April 5th updated waiver list.
+The Applicant's consultants will demonstrate that the project will not have an adverse impact on CVP or other jurisdictional resource areas - 5.
 The Applicant requests a waiver to Section 4.4.2 of the Bylaw as tabulated above.
-We note that this waiver request should also address Section 10 of the Bylaw's Regulations, which also provides language establishing the 30-foot No Disturb Zone and 50-foot No Build Zone. - 6.
+We note that this waiver request should also address Section 10 of the Bylaw's Regulations, which also provides language establishing the 30-foot No Disturb Zone and 50-foot No Build Zone. - Applicant Response: Please refer to refinements included in the April 5th updated waiver list.
+The Applicant's consultants will demonstrate that the project will not have an adverse impact on CVP or other jurisdictional resource areas - 6.
 It appears that the Site's hydrology as well as that of wetland resource areas may change due to increases in peak rates of runoff in the post-Project condition as compared to existing conditions.
-B+T notes that Section 2.2.2 of the Bylaw includes specific language for interpreting alterations with relation to drainage, flow patterns, flood retention, etc.
+B+T notes that Section 2.2.2 of the Bylaw includes specific language for interpreting alterations with relation to drainage, flow patterns, flood retention, etc. - Applicant Response: A revised drainage report prepared by Allen & Major Associates, Inc., dated 3/23/22 has been submitted to the town and the ZBA.